 Latest: 16kg + BW for 2 reps and 10kg for sets of 10

-Watch this video to see some of her training footage over the course of her journey so far:
+Click this video here to see some of her training footage over the course of her journey so far.

 Entering the Reward Phase

 After a heavy period of Investment, Minal was ready to showcase her results further by initiating her first entry into the Reward Phase with another photoshoot in 24 weeks time.
 This time she wanted to be even leaner with more muscle to show for it.
 She ticked all the criteria boxes needed for this entry, including mastering her:

 - Structure, strategy and systems (3Ss) .